aubynsamuel/health-prediction-ai-model/readme.md

 # Health Monitoring AI for Wearables

-**A professional, lightweight machine learning model for real-time health monitoring on microcontrollers.**
+**A lightweight machine learning model for real-time health monitoring on microcontrollers.**

 </div>